gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 4. Create a challenge to send to the agent for prove the possession of the private keys.
 It's important to mention that the challenge will change from using Make/ActivateCredential to use TPM2_Certify.
 4. Create a challenge to send to the agent for prove the possession of the private keys.
 5. Receive the challenge response and process
-6. Generate the certificates for LAK and LDevID keys with the owner/company's CAs.
+6. Load and check the certificates for LAK and LDevID keys with the owner/company's CAs.
+The certificates should be generated on a separate process.
 6. Commit data to the local Keylime database, the necessary fields regarding keys and certificates to be included there.
 7. Activate the agent.
 This implies modifying the method do_activate_agent at keylime\keylime\registrar_client.py to support new parameters regarding IAK and IDevID.
 This method exercises a PUT to /v{api_version}/agents/{agent_id}/activate at registrar_common.py do_PUT method.